apb9717/week1-data-feature/README.md

 # Setup Instructions

+Specific API key acquisition instructions are included in the Colab notebook.

 balldontlie API Key: Sign up on balldontlie and obtain your API key.

-Dept. of Education API Key: Sign up on News API and obtain your API key.
+Dept. of Education API Key: Sign up on Dept. of Education and obtain your API key.

 Install Required Python Package: Make sure you have Python installed.
 Then, install the "requests" package.